rednafi/rednafi.com/content/misc/eschewing_black_box_api_calls.md

 ```

 While this is less work than having to mimic the whole structure of the JSON output in the
-struct definition, it's still not winning any brevity competition against the Python and JS
+struct definition, it's still not winning any medals for brevity against the Python and JS
 examples.

 Dynamically processing a JSON payload is nice as long as you're working on a throwaway